snipeso/iota-preprint/README.md

 Wake scripts are in [HBN_Wake/](./HBN_Wake/)

-1. Adjust paths in HBNParameters.m
+1. Adjust paths in HBNParameters.m.
+Add toolbox paths to MATLAB if you haven't already.
 2. Run preprocessing scripts Prep1 to Prep4
 3. Run the analysis scripts Analysis1 to Analysis2
 4. Run the plotting scripts